virgesmith/neworder/doc/developer.md

 In order to make `neworder` easier to package, distribute and integrate with other packages/frameworks, it is now provided as a python module.
 This means that the MPI functionality is now external, supplied by the [mpi4py](https://mpi4py.readthedocs.io/en/stable/) package.

 The original embedded configuration is still provided (on linux platforms only).
+See the branch called "embedded".

 ## Requirements